The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 Barring the heroic ascent of Agni beyond the obstructions of ignorance in the sign of Scorpio and into the illumined truth-consciousness of the “sevenfold” Universal Man [22], our “Mars force” becomes toxic and self-destructive.
 On the flipside, if and when our “Mars force” or Soul’s force conquers, or is successfully born out of the dark womb of these obstructions, there is a great and wide extension of boundaries and speedy uplifting into the higher (divine) ranges of unity consciousness.

-“[T]he Scorpion ‘hoards’ [the precious energy which] which turns back upon the creature in a poisonous infestation that, when released, transmutes the sign’s symbol to that of the Eagle.
+“[T]he Scorpion ‘hoards’ [the precious energy] which turns back upon the creature in a poisonous infestation that, when released, transmutes the sign’s symbol to that of the Eagle.
 On the basis of this transmutation of the power, extension of the ‘boundaries’ is attained.
 The creature who represents or rather IS that energy, is the Horse.
 Hence in the Vedic hymn to Dadhikravan we find these lines:

 ‘When he runs, when he speeds in his passage, as the wing of the Bird is a wind that flows about him in his greed of the gallop; as the wing that beats about the breast of the rushing Eagle, so about the breast of Dadhikravan when with the Force he carries us beyond….’
 [Sri Aurobindo, Rig Veda, IV, 40]" ‒ Thea, “Animals in the Emerging Cosmos Part 2: 'The symbol is the thing symbolised', The Vishaal Newsletter, Vol 3.5 (December 1988)